CHAPTER 11& 12

 5. LONG

-This data type is used to store variable length strings of upto 2 GB size.
+data type is used to store variable length strings of upto 2 GB size.

 e.g description long;